ZILtoid1991/CPUblit/README.md

 Add this library to your project's dependency via dub or your chosen IDE.

 Currently most functions are very low-level, so experience with pointers is recommended.
-Per-line approach for composing is recommended if the images have size mismatch.
+This is to make vector optimizations easier, and pointers will be hidden in higher-level functions.

 ## Composing function operator legends